The Edmund Fitzgerald

 The Edmund Fitzgerald was lost with her entire crew of 29 men on Lake Superior November 10, 1975, 17 miles north-northwest of Whitefish Point, Michigan.
 Whitefish Point is the site of the Whitefish Point Light Station and Great Lakes Shipwreck Museum.
 The Great Lakes Shipwreck Historical Society (GLSHS) has conducted three underwater expeditions to the wreck, 1989, 1994, and 1995.

-At the request of family members surviving her crew, Fitzgerald’s 200 lb. bronze bell was recovered by the Great Lakes Shipwreck Historical Society on July 4, 1995.
-This expedition was conducted jointly with the National Geographic Society, Canadian Navy, Sony Corporation, and Sault Ste.
+Fitzgerald’s 200 lb. bronze bell was recovered on July 4, 1995.
+This expedition was conducted jointly with the Great Lakes Shipwreck Historical Society, National Geographic Society, Canadian Navy, Sony Corporation, and Sault Ste.
 Marie Tribe of Chippewa Indians.
-The bell is now on display in the Great Lakes Shipwreck Museum as a memorial to her lost crew.
+The bell is now on display in the Great Lakes Shipwreck Museum at Whitefish Point as a memorial to her lost crew.

 The Lost Fitzgerald Search Tapes

 Rare radio chatter between the Arthur M. Anderson and the Coast Guard November 10th, 1975.

 This is the last time anyone ever heard from the Edmund Fitzgerald.